statichunt/geeky-hugo/exampleSite/content/blog/how-to-monetize-a-website.md

 ---
-title: "Website Monetization Guide"
+title: "10 Steps to Monetize a Website"
-description: "Master website monetization techniques to boost engagement and maximize online income.
+description: "Learn how to monetize a website, boost engagement and maximize online income.
 Learn proven strategies for turning your site into a revenue machine."
 date: "2019-11-04T18:19:25+06:00"
 image: "images/post/monetize-a-website.jpg"
 categories: ["monetizing"]